Red Serge: Constables and non-commissioned officers

 In "review order," the riding breeches (jodhpurs) are "midnight blue" (virtually black) which bulge at the thigh in keeping with traditional cut with a yellow strapping (stripe) down the outside seam of each leg, and laced closed beneath the boots.
 The breeches are worn with braces.
 Finishing off the Red Serge are brown leather riding boots, known as high browns or Strathcona boots, with spurs, and a brown wide-brimmed felt campaign hat with a glass-flat brim.
-The ever-present side-arm, currently either a Smith & Wesson model 5946 or 3953, is carried in a brown leather holster on a brown Sam Browne belt.
+The side-arm, if worn, is carried in a brown leather holster on a brown Sam Browne belt.
+(As of 2024, weapons are either a Smith & Wesson model 5946 or 3953.)
 There is a brown leather pouch for carrying handcuffs and another for two spare pistol magazines.
 The constable, corporal, sergeant, and staff sergeant Sam Browne cross strap travels over the left shoulder.
 A sergeant major may have a whistle and chain on the cross strap.
 A white pistol lanyard is worn around the neck and connected to the side arm.
 "Review order" may be worn with "full" Sam Browne, or "stripped" Sam Browne where no lanyard, pistol, holster, or pouches are worn.
 Female RCMP members formerly wore a modified version of the Red Serge for review order without the high collar but now wear the same pattern of tunic as their male colleagues.